 What are Whaling scams?

-In Whaling scams, you are targeted usually by email – it is a specialized Phishing scam.
+In Whaling scams, you are usually targeted by email – it is a specialized Phishing scam.
 The attacker studies your online activity and obtains useful information about you from other sources.
 And that information is used to create a professional-looking personalized e-mail.
 Seeing an official email can cause you to drop your defenses and you are very likely to trust such an email.
 The idea is to obtain information from you for further fraudulent activities.

 Now you have to realize that there is a thin line of difference between Whaling and Spear Phishing.
-Whaling typically targets high-level executives, whereas the latter scam targets employees of a company and customers of a company generally.
+Whaling typically targets high-level executives, whereas the latter scam targets employees of a company and customers of the company generally.
 It is called Whaling because the targets are usually large or important.
 And so Whales are chosen because of their authority and access within an organization.

 How does Whaling work, and why are you targeted?